The 6 Top Websites for Nonprofit Jobs

 That’s especially encouraging news for boomers who want to launch encore careers and serve the greater good.

 According to that nonprofit survey, job opportunities look strongest among organizations that deal with health, faith, education, environment and animals.

 So where can you find the openings?
 Big job-board sites, like Indeed, CareerBuilder, SimplyHired and LinkedIn, have nonprofit listings.
 But if you’re really serious about looking for work in the nonprofit arena, I think it’s best to use sites specifically focused on that world.

-Here are my seven favorites; they’re all free, but you need to register on some of them:
+Here are my six favorites; they’re all free, but you need to register on some of them: